avob/OpenADR/README.md

 OpenADR protocol java implementation: *https://www.openadr.org/*

-This project aims to provide minimal VEN / VTN 2.0a / 2.0b squeleton implementations.
+This project aims to provide minimal VEN / VTN 2.0a / 2.0b skeleton implementations.
 Relevant projects has to be extended to implement specific business logic: data source integration for a VEN stack, aggregation mechanism for VTN stack etc...

 Module | Description
 ------------- | -------------